Fujifilm X100S vs Panasonic GX80

 Concerning the storage of imaging data, both the X100S and the GX80 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100S and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100S does not offer wifi capability.
+In contrast, the X100S does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Fujifilm X100S better than the Panasonic GX80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.